You’ll probably agree with me that tourists don’t come to Barcelona to go to bed early.

 The list of clubs: Aire, Arena Sala Classic, Arena Sala Dandy/Sala VIP, Arena Sala Madre, Atlàntic Barcelona, Be Cool, Bikini Barcelona, Boulevard Culture Club, City Hall Dance Club Concept, Danza Barcelona, Club Costa Breve, Les Enfants, Macarena Music Club, Moog, Oak, Otto Zutz Club, Room Barcelona, La Terrazza, Soho the Club, Sutton Club, Shôko Restaurant Lounge Club.

 Please Harass me in the Comments

-What’s your favourite of all the clubs in Barcelona?
-If you think I’ve missed something or wanna take a shot at me for suggesting something rotten let me have it in the comments below 😉
+Prepped to jump head first into the Barcelona nightlife maelstrom?
+If you think I’ve missed something or wanna take a shot at me for suggesting something rotten let me have it in the comments below.

-As always I’m here to answer any of your Barcelona nightlife questions so fire away.
+As always I’m here to answer any of your questions so fire away.